A guide to completing your Duke of Edinburgh's Award with SCOUTS New Zealand

 How do the activities overlap?

-If you’re doing your Venturers programme, then why not count your activities for your Duke of Edinburgh’s Hillary Award as well?
-Find out more below:
+If you’re doing your Venturers programme, many activities can also be credited towards the Duke of Edinburgh's Hillary Award.

 Bronze (14+ years old)